drshahizan/software-engineering/exercise/uml/submission/sec01/tiewrong/CD1.md

 **Section:** 01

 ## Answer
-1.Animal is the subclass or child class of the vertrate 2.Snake is the subclass of Animal
+1.Animal is the subclass or child class of the vertrate<br>
-3.Aggreagation
-4.No
+2.Snake is the subclass of Animal<br>
+3.Dependency association<br>
+4.No. because the relationship between mongoose and snake are one to zero or more<br>
-5.blood : Temperature
+5.blood : Temperature<br>